Wally Barron: Corruption trial and prison

 On August 30, 1968, Barron was acquitted of federal charges concerning alleged money kickbacks and rigged state contract schemes in which he and several of his associates were involved.
 It was later realized that Barron and his wife, Opal Barron, had bribed the jury foreman.
-Barron was indicted, pleaded guilty and was sentenced to 25 years in prison.
+Barron was indicted, pleaded guilty and was sentenced to 25 years in prison, albeit this was reduced to 12 years.
 He served four years of his sentence.